tmbdev-tutorials/dl-2023/035-llms.md

 - Fine-tuned on downstream tasks such as question answering and summarization
 - Strongest at: Multi-task learning across various NLP tasks such as translation, summarization, and classification

+_Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.
+Raffel et al. 2020_

 # ExT5

 ![](Figures/ext5.png)

+_ExT5: Towards Extreme Multi-Task Scaling for Transfer Learning.
+Aribandi et al. (2022)_

 # ChatGPT